lrfinotti/cybr201_book/16-Elliptic_Curves.md

 ```

 But the point taken has huge coordinates.
 See Section 2.4 of [SEC 2: Recommended Elliptic Curve Domain Parameters](https://www.secg.org/sec2-v2.pdf) (by the SECG) for its coordinates.

++++

+## Quantum Computers

+As with our previous methods, the Elliptic Curve Cryptography and Digital Signatures are not [quantum-safe](https://en.wikipedia.org/wiki/Post-quantum_cryptography), since quantum computers can efficiently compute discrete logs for elliptic curves.